Paradiso, Amsterdam, Netherlands

 Average Song Gap: 7.94

 Notes: Ghost began the first of two nights of the infamous "Worm" banter, with Fish saying "I think you know where you are" and Trey responding with "You're on the back of the worm!"
 The "Worm" was also mentioned in Ya Mar, Saw It Again, and the jam out of Cities, which also included When the Saints Go Marching In and Santa Claus is Coming to Town teases by Trey.
 Dirt was introduced as "Green Grass High Tides Forever."
 The second set began with a Fish piano solo that evolved into a jam, as the rest of the band eventually joined the stage and Fish moved to his drum kit.
 Bathtub Gin contained a Little Drummer Boy tease from Trey.
 Loving Cup contained a Frankenstein tease from Mike.
+This show was officially released as part of the Amsterdam box set.

 Songs by Debut Year: